Tyrtaeus: The ancient poet who led Sparta’s army to greatness

 More specifically, they were designed to be battle songs: poetry that could be sung by soldiers as they marched into battle.

-As a result, his songs primarily comprise elegiac couplets, which was a poetic form that consists of alternating lines of dactylic hexameter and pentameter.
+As a result, his songs primarily comprise elegiac couplets, which were a poetic form that consists of alternating lines of dactylic hexameter and pentameter.

-This form was well-suited for the rhythm and discipline of martial music, essential for the cadence of marching or the synchronization of rowing.
+This form was well-suited for the rhythm and discipline of martial music, helpful for the cadence of marching.

 The lyrics called on the men to stand firm in their resolve and trust their compatriots.